frovedis/frovedis/doc/manual/python/linalg/scalapack.md

 ### 3. sgels(a, b, trans = 'N', lwork = 0, overwrite_a = 0, overwrite_b = 0)

 __Parameters__
 _**a**_: It accepts a python array-like input or left hand side numpy matrix of the linear equation having int, float (float32) or double (float64) type values.
-It also accepts FrovedisBlockcyclicMatrix instance having float (float32) or double (float64) type values.
+It also accepts FrovedisBlockcyclicMatrix instance having float (float32) type values.
 _**b**_: It accepts a python array-like input or right hand side numpy matrix of the linear equation having int, float (float32) or double (float64) type values.
-It also accepts FrovedisBlockcyclicMatrix instance having float (float32) or double (float64) type values.
+It also accepts FrovedisBlockcyclicMatrix instance having float (float32) type values.
 It should have number of rows >= max(M,N) and at least 1 column.
 _**trans**_: It accepts a string object parameter like 'N' or 'T' which specifies if transpose of 'a' is needed to be computed before solving linear equation.
 If set to 'T', then transpose is computed.
 (Default: 'N')
 _**lwork**_: This is an ununsed parameter.
 (Default: 0)
 _**overwrite\_a**_: It accepts an integer parameter, if set to 0, then 'a' will remain unchanged.
 Otherwise, 'a' would be overwritten